Dissemination of MS tissue

 The NBB's Tissue Advisory Board (TAB.
 Read more about the TAB and application process in general here) reviews all applications.
 Whether and how much tissue is disseminated is determined by the quality of the application and the availability of the requested tissue.

 MS brain tissue is worldwide scarce and an independent audit committee of NBB-MS advised (February 2017) to secure the tissue collection from scattering.
-Therefore 25% of the MS tissue per donor, 25% of the different types of MS lesions, and 25% of the donors with extreme MS pathology phenotypes are secured from tissue dissemination, to allow future analysis of the collection as a whole.
+Therefore 25% of the MS tissue per donor, 25% of the different types of MS lesions, and 25% of the donors with extreme MS pathology phenotypes are secured from tissue dissemination, to allow future analysis of the collection as a whole and future analysis of extreme phenotypes.
 Overall, the aim of NBB-MS is to disseminate as much tissue as possible and up to today NBB-MS has been able to grant all MS tissue applications, though not in all cases the number of blocks requested.

 Selecting MS tissue